alissatroiano/Dash/README.md

 - I learned about Flask file upload configurations from [Flask's Documentation](https://flask-uploads.readthedocs.io/en/latest/).

 - I utilized the free web-tool provided by [Amiresponsive](http://ami.responsivedesign.is/) to get an idea of how my project looks on different screens.

+- I obtained information about project dependencies and what they actually do from, [Inserting and Reading MongoDB Documents from a Python Flask API](https://medium.com/swlh/inserting-and-reading-mongodb-documents-from-a-python-flask-api-4fa7be61e45).